nbk11kk/Test/README.md

 ### 2. Provide SQL scripts in a `scripts/` directory to achieve the following:

 Sql queries file is added to scripts folder (All_Queries.sql).
-Assumptions are added as comments before each sql query in All_Queries.sql
+Assumptions are added as comments before each sql query in All_Queries.sql file